maxGraph/maxGraph/packages/docs/migrate-from-mxgraph.md

 **TODO: what is a StyleSheet? link to JSDoc/code**

-The migration consists of converting `StyleMap` (TODO link to typed-mxgraph) objects to `CellStyle` objects.
+The migration consists of converting [`StyleMap`](https://github.com/typed-mxgraph/typed-mxgraph/blob/187dd4f0dc7644c0cfbc998dae5fc90879597d81/lib/view/mxStylesheet.d.ts#L2-L4) objects to `CellStyle` objects.

 If you have been using string or named properties, you can keep that syntax.
 You just need to rename the property or update its value as described in (TODO anchor to properties change paragraph)